updated

 Maize flour and beans provided daily - staple Malawian food - nsima & beans.

 The kitchen is available for your use between 6 am - 6 pm with pots, pans, plates, cutlery, etc, allowing you to cook comfortably during your stay.
 I will, however, prepare an occasional meal for everyone to share.
-General cleanliness tasks, such as sweeping and washing dishes, are shared, and I expect volunteers to help out with these.
+General cleanliness tasks, such as sweeping and washing dishes, are shared, and I would expect volunteers to help out with these on occasion.

 Open-plan kitchen with a large dining table, a gas hob and charcoal burners for cooking, which you are welcome to use.